 Overnight: Santa Barbara

-This morning will be a great place to see some of the big names of cycling up close as they arrive to sign on for the race this morning.
+Santa Barbara is always a great place to see some of the big names of cycling up close as they arrive to sign on for the race this morning.
 As a UCI World Tour race the Tour of California attracts the biggest teams in cycling, although it’s a lot more laid back than the big European races so the chances of scoring a photo or autograph of your favourite rider is pretty good.
 Once we know the exact timing and location of the start we’ll finalise our plans.

 This afternoon we’ve left free for you to explore this beautiful city.
 Santa Barbara is a delightful city with much to see and do from our base in the historic centre.
 There is of course shopping galore, but for some culture you could make a visit to Santa Barbara Mission, Santa Barbara’s 18th century birthplace.